swiftraccoon/supreme-rotary-phone/README.md

    sudo apt-get install libspdlog-dev libyaml-cpp-dev libsqlite3-dev libboost-all-dev libtag1-dev librdkafka-dev
    ```
 4. Install [faster-whisper](https://github.com/SYSTRAN/faster-whisper)

-If you intend on utilizing local transcription then you'll need to visit the `faster-whisper` repo and follow their installation instructions.
-Once you've completed that confirm everything is working by utilizing their test script on a file with model `large-v3`.
+- If you intend on utilizing local transcription then you'll need to visit the `faster-whisper` repo and follow their installation instructions.
+Once you've completed that confirm everything is working by utilizing the provided script ([`scripts/FasterWhisper.py`](scripts/FasterWhisper.py)) on a file.
 This will also ensure you've downloaded the model and are completely ready to go.

 ### Configuration
 - Modify the `config.yaml.example` file to set up the necessary configurations for each service.